VPanaiotov/pockemon/README.md

-# Veed Technical Assignment - completed by Vladilen Panaiotov
+#  Technical Assignment - completed by Vladilen Panaiotov

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-The idea of this project is to implement a small client application for discovering trending repositories on GitHub.
-You can like and dislike repositories, switch between viewing all repositories and favorite ones and filter by language.
+The idea of this project is to implement a small client application for Pockemons.
+You can filter by pokemons name or see details for a specific pokemon.

 **You must install node modules before you can run the application.
 Please run:**
 ### `npm install`